TecKnow/python-demo-gallery/README.md

-# python-iterables-discussion
+# Python demo gallery
-An exploration of iterables and iterators in Python, particularly the range function.
+This is a collection of small Python programs- often Jupyter notebooks - demonstrating various Python features and concepts.
+Primarily, these come in response to questions asked during the Python Office Hours event at Pumping Station: One, a hackerspace in Chicago, Illinois, or from the associated Discord server.